 Setting Up Authentication

-Creating great copy means nothing if your message doesn't make it to your user.
-Although it’s just one piece of the deliverability puzzle (along with your copy and overall reputation), authenticating the domains you use to send email messages from Customer.io can help your messages reach your users.
+Creating great copy means nothing if your messages don't make it to the People you're trying to reach.
+Although it’s just one piece of the deliverability puzzle (along with your copy and overall reputation), authenticating the domains you use to send email from Customer.io can help your messages reach your users.
 Check out our post on Email Deliverability to know more about how it works.

 In addition to improving email deliverability, authenticating your sending domains in Customer.io will also let you control the appearance of your tracked links.
 How about Universal Links?
-If you need to enable them for your mobile app, HTTPS domain authentication is required.
+If you need to enable them for your mobile app, HTTPS domain authentication is required as well.

-To set up basic authentication you'll need to add four DNS records at your DNS hosting provider for any domain you wish to send from using your Customer.io account:
+To set up basic authentication you'll need to add three DNS records at your DNS hosting provider for any domain you wish to send from using your Customer.io account:

 - SPF Record: TXT record that allows Customer.io to sign emails sent on your behalf.
 SPF (Sender Policy Framework) records identify which IP addresses are allowed to send email using your domain.